edbutler/papika-telemetry/README.md

 The server is written in Python with a Python reference implementation of a client.
 Currently, the only production-usable client is for JavaScript applications.

+This is still an early work in progress and breaking changes are expected, as well as clients in more languages.

 ### Motivation and Goals

 What this is designed to do: